benmvp/slides/2023/halfstackclt/webdev.md

 - So naturally I created a website
 - I went into the Wayback Machine and found my very first site
   - Isn't it beautiful?
-- I uilt "Basic Guru Online" as a Geocities website
+- I built "Basic Guru Online" as a Geocities website
   - (because apparently I was a "guru" at 16)
   - Geocities was like THE hosting service of the day
   - There was also Angelfire & Tripod